LerichO/HackUTD-2023-proj/README.md

 homeAloan
 ├── .gitignore - shows which files (like .pyc) for git to ignore.
 ├── app.py - This is the main file for our app.
-├── loan_approval.py - This is where user input will be processed to determine if they are loan eligble ├── suggestion_gpt.py - This is where our chatbot, powered by GPT, will be implemented ├── readme.md - That's this file!
+├── loan_approval.py - This is where user input will be processed to determine if they are loan eligble.
+├── suggestion_gpt.py - This is where our chatbot, powered by GPT, will be implemented.
+├── readme.md - That's this file!
 ├── requirements.txt - Used for deployment to say what packages are needed.
 ├── runtime.txt - Ignore.
 Used for deployment.